Apply to PERFORM

 1. What are the time restrictions for submissions?

-The recommended maximum act length for solos is 4 minutes; your act may be shorter, and it may go over by a few seconds, but ideally submissions will be 4 minutes or less.
-Group acts are limited to no more than 5 minutes onstage.
+The recommended maximum act length for in-person solos is 4 minutes; your act may be shorter, and it may go over by a few seconds, but ideally submissions will be 4 minutes or less.
+In-person group acts are limited to no more than 5 minutes onstage.
+Virtual acts (whether solos or duos) are limited to 5 minutes maximum.

 2. Why is there a time restriction?